KUNKUN Defender on Steam - User reviews, Price & Information

 KUNKUN Defender is a horror, psychological horror and survival horror game developed and published by Seal.

-Released on May 02nd 2024 is available only on Windows in 11 languages: English, Simplified Chinese, French, German, Spanish - Spain, Japanese, Traditional Chinese, Portuguese - Brazil, Portuguese - Portugal, Spanish - Latin America and Korean.
+Released on May 02nd 2024 is available only on Windows in 11 languages: Simplified Chinese, English, French, German, Spanish - Spain, Japanese, Traditional Chinese, Portuguese - Brazil, Portuguese - Portugal, Spanish - Latin America and Korean.

-The game is currently priced at 1.49€ on Steam with a 50% discount.
+The game is currently priced at 2.99€ on Steam.

 The Steam community has classified KUNKUN Defender into these genres: